revilowaldow/BITC/Sessions/2023/11 19 - Session 12.md

 Shopping list of one weeks food
 Address of a house in the merchant district

-Carvings in room depict the process of
+Carvings in room depict the process of completing the ritual